Pere Marquette 1225

-The PM used No. 1225 in regular service from the locomotive's construction in 1941 until the railroad merged into the Chesapeake and Ohio Railway (C&O) in 1947; It remained in use on C&O's Michigan lines until 1951.
-Avoiding the scrapyard, No. 1225 was acquired by Michigan State University in 1957 and put on static display.
+No. 1225 was in regular service with the PM until 1947, when the railroad merged into the Chesapeake and Ohio Railway, and then ran on C&O's Michigan lines until 1951.

-In 1969, a group of students took an interest in No. 1225, and in 1971, the Michigan State University Railroad Club was formed and began work to restore it to operational status, an effort that culminated with its first excursion run in 1988.
-The locomotive, listed on the National Register of Historic Places, is now operated by the Steam Railroading Institute for use in excursion service on the Great Lakes Central Railroad based out of Owosso.
-No. 1225 will also eventually run alongside Chicago and North Western 175, which is presently being restored to operating condition.
+Instead of being scrapped like other Berkshires, No. 1225 was acquired by Michigan State University in 1957 and put on static display.
+From 1971 to 1988, the Michigan State University Railroad Club worked to restore it to operational status, an effort that culminated with its first excursion run in 1988.
+As of 2026, the locomotive is operated by the Steam Railroading Institute in excursion service on the Great Lakes Central Railroad out of Owosso, Michigan.